jnugent13/ETL_project/README.md

 ### Data Sources ###

-Following data was selected because, through combining information from these tables, we can analyze how the amount of greenhouse gas emission is assocaited with the changes in temperature over the years.
+The following data was selected because, through combining information from these tables, we can analyze how the amount of greenhouse gas emission is assocaited with the changes in temperature over the years.

 Source 1: Historical monthly average weather data for New York City: https://www.weather.gov/media/okx/Climate/CentralPark/monthlyannualtemp.pdf
 * Found on this site: https://www.weather.gov/okx/CentralParkHistorical